andybiotic/chuffing_stations/README.md

 ### Thanks
 Many thanks to everyone who has contributed to maintaining and developing OpenTTD over the years.
 Thank you to the various artists, coders and contributors of the many newGRFs that keep me playing.
 Special thanks to **andythenorth** and **Chris Sawyer**.
-I'd also like to thank 2TallTyler for their help with the build process and bug reporting.
+I'd also like to thank **2TallTyler** for their help with the build process and bug reporting.

 ### Credits
 Chuffing Stations contains some elements from [FIRS](https://github.com/andythenorth/firs) and [CHIPS](https://github.com/andythenorth/chips).

+### Changelog
+**1.0**
+- Initial release

+**1.1**
+- Some minor graphical fixes.

+**1.2**
+- Tiles now aligned according to OTTD conventions.
+- Platform height changed to 3px for better compatibility with other station sets.
+- Parameter added to disable station introduction dates (Thanks, Iris-Persephone).
+- Some signal boxes moved to the correct side.
+- Significant graphical fixes.
+- Cargo aware graphics removed.
+These will be back in future version!

 ## The Stations
 **Wooden**